anjathiart/100-days-of-code/r1-log.md

 Watched CS50W lecture 1 (HTML, CSS) and 2 (GIT).
 Started with project 0 creating the home page (normal search) of a google search frontend / clone.
 The css will be reusable on each page.

 ### R1D3 - 20200804
 I worked on project 0 on the image search and advanced search pages.
 I learnt that the name of a form input becomes the query paramater keys (don't know how I didn't know that before).
 Functionality is complete.
 I did have to use some javascript for the google "I'm feeling lucky" search clone (not sure if this was intended for the project).
-Now I have some styling left and the screencast
+Now I have some styling left and the screencast.

+### R1D4 - 20200805
+Today I completec coding up the google clone frontend.
+I was reminded that I often read over things too quickly, since on second reading over the project brief, they actually make it clear that the 'name' attributes become the query parameters.
+I have submitted the code to Submit50 but still need to make the video and fill the form.